tuliolucas/rest-example/README.md

 Simple REST example that to show how Github API works and all documentation about can be find on the https://developer.github.com/v3

-This really simple example just explain how this api works and we can contextualize some ROA (Resource Oriented Architecture) concepts.
+This really simple example just explain how REST API works and we can contextualize some ROA (Resource Oriented Architecture) concepts.

 1 - Show a user and user projects resource (GET)